Recap: Where We Left Off

 That works well when the goal is conceptual similarity.

-For example, if a user searches for “customer churn,” a document that says “users are leaving the platform” may still be a good match.
+For example, if a user searches for “customer churn,” a document that says “users are leaving the platform” may still surface as a strong match.
 The words are different, but the idea is similar.
-Vector search is very good at this.
+Vector search is excellent at this.

 “What related information might help answer this?”